VPN Service BY VPN SURF VPN.SURF

 When you have a dynamic Internet Protocol address, you’ll end up paying a lot less than if you were to have a static one.

 This is because it is a lot more costly and inconvenient for your internet service provider to assign static IPs rather than dynamic ones.
 You will also not have to go through such a long setup process if you want a dynamic IP.
-When you’re getting a static IP, you’ll probably have to specifically request it for customer support, and it can take a couple of days - or even more time to wait - before the new Internet Protocol address will be in place.
+When you’re getting a static IP, you’ll probably have to request it for customer support specifically, and it can take a couple of days - or even more time to wait - before the new Internet Protocol address will be in place.

 Simple and easy to manage